Duke Nike Track & Field Camp

 The track features a BSS 1000 track surface, constructed by Beynon Sports.
 Encompassing the track is a walkway, allowing spectators to view any event in the stadium, and bleachers are located next to the finish line.
 For field events, two long/triple jump runways are located inside the home straight with sand pits on both sides to accommodate changes in wind.
 Inside the back straight are two pole vault runways, with two additional runways located in the D-area.
 The D-area will also hold dual high jump pits.
 The infield also accommodates all throwing events, boasting two shot put areas, a javelin runway and a combined hammer and discus cage.
 Protective nets have been placed along the long/triple jump and pole runways for added safety.

-Campers will be able to experience campus life on one of the most beautiful college campuses in the nation.
-They will get to stay in double dorm rooms on Duke's gothic style west campus.
-These dorm rooms have air conditioning and bringing a fan is not needed.
-Breakfast, lunch and dinner will be served in the main cafeteria (Great Hall).
-All meals will be buffet style.
+Campers experience campus life on one of the most beautiful college campuses in the nation.
+They stay in air conditioned double dorm rooms on Duke's Gothic style West Campus.
+Breakfast, lunch and dinner are served in the main cafeteria (Great Hall).
+All meals are buffet style.

 Camp ReviewsSubmit a review

 Loved being on the Duke campus, meeting new people, interacting with different coaches.
 At the end of the 3 days she was exhausted and sore but really happy with her experience.

 — Ann L., Parent 2017

 See you again next year

 Thank you and your team for conducting an excellent Track and Field Camp.
 When I picked up my daughter today she could not stop talking about how much she enjoyed your Track and Field Camp.
 She learned a lot (particularly in the high jump), met new friends, had the opportunity to be coached by your great team and had fun staying in the dorms…she told me to sign her up for your Camp again next year.
 So...we will see you again next year.